CAROLINE MARIE LANCASTER

 Ph.D.
 Candidate, UNC-Chapel Hill

 Welcome!
-I am a Ph.D. candidate and NSF Graduate Research Fellow in the Department of Political Science at the University of North Carolina at Chapel Hill, where I study comparative politics and quantitative methodology.
+I am a Ph.D. candidate in the Department of Political Science at the University of North Carolina at Chapel Hill, where I study comparative politics and quantitative methodology.
+From 2016-2021, I was a National Science Foundation Graduate Research Fellow.

 I earned my M.A. from UNC-Chapel Hill in 2018 and my B.A. from Furman University in Greenville, SC in 2015.